-The class consists of 1,879 current and former route sales employees of Utz, including: a) the 474 Existing Opt-In Party Plaintiffs; b) the 588 Eligible FLSA Settlement Participants; c) the 140 Rule 23 Class Members from Maryland, d) the 177 Rule 23 Class Members from North Carolina; e) the 451 Rule 23 Class Members from Pennsylvania; and f) the 49 Rule 23 Class Members from New Jersey.
+The class consisted of 1,879 current and former route sales employees of Utz, including: a) the 474 Existing Opt-In Party Plaintiffs; b) the 588 Eligible FLSA Settlement Participants; c) the 140 Rule 23 Class Members from Maryland, d) the 177 Rule 23 Class Members from North Carolina; e) the 451 Rule 23 Class Members from Pennsylvania; and f) the 49 Rule 23 Class Members from New Jersey.

 Who represents the class?

-Representative Plaintiffs and the class are represented by Anthony J. Lazzaro and Chastity L. Christy of The Lazzaro Law Firm, LLC, Hans A. Nilges and Shannon M. Draher of Nilges Draher, LLC.
+Representative Plaintiffs and the class were represented by Anthony J. Lazzaro and Chastity L. Christy of The Lazzaro Law Firm, LLC, Hans A. Nilges and Shannon M. Draher of Nilges Draher, LLC.
 They can be reached at 216-696-5000.

 How do I get involved?